#organisms

 Fauna (Organisms 🐞)

-Fauna is all of the animal life present in a particular region or time.
+The Fauna is the whole of animal life present in a particular region or time.
 The corresponding terms for plants and fungi are flora and funga, respectively.
 Flora, fauna, funga and other forms of life are collectively referred to as biota.
-Zoologists and paleontologists use fauna to refer to a typical collection of animals found in a specific time or place, e.g. the "Sonoran Desert fauna...
+Zoologists and paleontologists use fauna to refer to a typical collection of animals found in a specific time or place, e.g. the "Sonoran Desert...

 en.wikipedia.org/wiki/Fauna